tuist/tuist/docs/docs/guides/develop/projects/tma-architecture.md

 ---
 title: The Modular Architecture (TMA)
 titleTemplate: ":title | Projects | Tuist"
-description: Learn about the Modular Architecture (TMA) and how to structure your projects using it.
+description: Learn about The Modular Architecture (TMA) and how to structure your projects using it.
 ---

 # The Modular Architecture (TMA)